-The information collected from the Ministry of Education is an administrative panel dataset from 2002 to 2015, which, for every student in the country, indicates the school attended every year, the grade level (and whether the student has repeated the grade), the student's attendance rate, some basic demographic information, and (only for 2007) the annual average score for all subjects taken by the student (her cumulative grade point average).6 The latter is needed to establish which students are close to the threshold for grade repetition and it also allows us to build a more continuous measurement for the average across all subjects.7 We merge this panel with the information on performance on the national standardized test (the SIMCE), which is taken annually by all students in the 4th grade and every other year by all 8th grade students.
+The information collected from the Ministry of Education is an administrative panel dataset from 2002 to 2015, which, for every student in the country, indicates the school attended every year, the grade level (and whether the student has repeated the grade), the student's attendance rate, some basic demographic information, and (only for 2007) the annual average score for all subjects taken by the student (her cumulative grade point average).
+The latter is needed to establish which students are close to the threshold for grade repetition and it also allows us to build a more continuous measurement for the average across all subjects.
+We merge this panel with the information on performance on the national standardized test (Sistema de Medición de Calidad de la Educación, SIMCE), which is taken annually by all students in the 4th grade and every other year by all 8th grade students.